Site Map | Terms of Use | Privacy Policy | Home

 Q. Who is protected?

 The securities broker/dealer referred to as the "Firm" in the CAPCO Excess SIPC Surety Bond issued to that Firm (the "Bond") may also be referred to as "Insured" under Bond.
 But it is the "Customers" of the Firm (as "Customer" is defined in the Bond), rather than the Firm itself, who are the beneficiaries of CAPCO's payment obligations under the Bond.
+Because insolvency proceeding were commenced prior to expiration of the Bonds with regard only to Lehman Brothers Inc.and Lehman Brothers International (Europe), only Customers of those Firms may be beneficiaries under the Bonds.
 The coverage of the Bond is described in more detail in the answers below.

 Q. Who is a “Customer” under the CAPCO Excess SIPC Surety Bond?